Elderly people exercising via internet video

 The future of digital design

-GOALD provides the opportunity for intergenerational participants to provide feedback on technologies helping to shape aspects of future digital design.
-By partnering with charity and community groups the project seeks to record the experiences of a diverse range of people.
-These findings will be shared with South West based business partners – small to medium-sized enterprises – to develop new technologies, product ideas and test design concepts.
+GOALD provided the opportunity for intergenerational participants to provide feedback on technologies helping to shape aspects of future digital design.
+By partnering with charity and community groups the project sought to record the experiences of a diverse range of people.
+Our findings were shared with UK business partners – small to medium-sized enterprises – to develop new technologies, product ideas and test design concepts.

 Using virtual reality scans to bring heritage sites alive